cloudfieldcz/shieldoo-mesh-docs/docs/pages/1_user/04_my_access_rights.md

     ![](../../images/MyAccessRights02.png)

 ## Access cards
-The access cards enables the administrator to set different access rights to different sites and to assign multiple access cards to users.
-So one user can have mutliple access cards available and can select which access card to use when connecting to the network.
+The access cards enable the administrator to set different access rights to other sites and to assign multiple access cards to users.
+So one user can have multiple access cards and select which access card to use when connecting to the network.
 ![](../../images/MyAccessRights03.png)

-The access cards become available to you as connection profile in the system tray icon menu of the Shieldoo client.
+The access cards become available to you as a connection profile in the system tray icon menu of the Shieldoo client.
 ![](../../images/MyAccessRights04.png)

 {: .tip }